 Climate change is also causing the world’s oceans to acidify, which will make it harder for marine life and coral reefs to thrive.
 This would inundate many coastal communities with saltwater, destroy trillions of dollars worth of property, and put millions of people at risk of flooding.

-What can we do to reduce climate change?
+What you can do to address climate change

-There is no one-size-fits-all answer to this question, but there are many things we can do to reduce our emissions of greenhouse gases and help prepare our communities for the impacts of climate change.
+There are many things we can do to reduce our emissions of greenhouse gases and help prepare our communities for the impacts of climate change.

 Steps you can take right now to help reduce climate change: